benhook1013/space-game/milestone-core-loop.md

 Basic gameplay loop with movement, shooting and a simple enemy.
 See [PLAN.md](PLAN.md) for overall project goals.

-## Goals
+## Tasks

-- Player ship moves using an on-screen joystick or keyboard (WASD).
+- [ ] Player ship moves using an on-screen joystick or keyboard (WASD).
-- Ship fires bullets and destroys a basic enemy type on collision.
+- [ ] Ship fires bullets and destroys a basic enemy type on collision.
-- Random asteroids spawn and can be mined for score.
+- [ ] Random asteroids spawn and can be mined for score.
-- Game states: **menu → playing → game over** with quick restart via overlays and a `GameState` enum.
+- [ ] Game states: **menu → playing → game over** with quick restart via overlays
+      and a `GameState` enum.

 ## Design Notes